bartoszlenar/Validot/.github/README.md

 ### Rules

 Tons of rules available out of the box.
-Plus an easy way to define your own with full support of Validot internal features like parametrized messages.
+Plus an easy way to define your own with full support of Validot internal features like formattable message arguments.

 ``` csharp
 public static IRuleOut<string> ExactLinesCount(this IRuleIn<string> @this, int count)